 We join Virginia in 1938 as she reports from a Europe on the brink of the Second World War.

-As ever, much, much more about this episode is to be found at our website tttpodcast.com.
+As ever, maps, images and much more about this episode is to be found at our website tttpodcast.com.

 Production: Maria Nolan